LAWS 7051 Elder Law

 On successful completion of this subject, students should be able to:

-3. Provide advice in relation to elderly community interests and disputes;
+3. Provide advice in relation to elderly community interests and disputes.

 Subject Content

-• Legislation affecting older persons
+2. Sources of law affecting older persons

 Assessment